This post was last Updated on September 17, 2020

 Dubrovnik is a gorgeous city, a wonderful city.
 It’s not a big surprise that it’s a famous city trip destination for many Europeans.
 But in summer, tourists tend to flock here for longer vacations.
 Of course, Dubrovnik is not a Rome or Paris, where you could spend weeks if you wanted to, so people are looking for other opportunities outside of the city as well.
 The Dubrovnik Riviera is where they usually end up.
 It’s a connection of small villages each with their own beach or several beaches, resembling a little with the French Riviera, where it obviously got its name from.

-When we arrived in the Dubrovnik Riviera, we weren’t exactly that thrilled to be honest.
+When we arrived in the Dubrovnik Riviera, we weren’t exactly that thrilled, to be honest.
 It was only the start of the holiday season and yet the towns were already overcrowded, the beaches even more crowded and the prices in the bars and restaurants had skyrocketed.
-But we were there on a mission, to find out about the nudist opportunities in the area.
+But we were there on a mission, to find out about the FKK beaches (nude beaches) near Dubrovnik.